Rafiq & Gale among five reprimanded for posts

 Last updated on .From the section Cricket

-Azeem Rafiq and former Yorkshire coach Andrew Gale are among five players to have been reprimanded by the England & Wales Cricket Board for historical social media posts of a racist nature.
+Azeem Rafiq and Andrew Gale are among five current and former players reprimanded by the England and Wales Cricket Board for historical social media posts of a racist nature.

 Rafiq had previously apologised for a Facebook exchange from 2011 containing anti-Semitic messages.

-Gale was suspended by Yorkshire for a tweet from 2010.
+Former coach Gale was suspended by Yorkshire for a tweet from 2010.

 England batter Danni Wyatt, Somerset's Jack Brooks and Birmingham Phoenix's Eve Jones have also been reprimanded.